L0laapk3/multiverse-chess/README.md

 # multiverse chess

-This is the source code behind [multiversechess.com](https://multiversechess.com/).
-Heroku is used as free hosting.
+This is the source code behind [multiversechess.com](https://multiversechess.com/). ~~Heroku~~ Fly.io is used as free hosting.
 Feel free to join the [multiverse chess discord](https://discord.gg/UgVKykY)!

 note: If I were to start over, I would select WebGL (or js+canvas) for rendering.
 However, I wanted to see how far DOM could be pushed.